freechipsproject/chisel-lang-governance/constitution.md

 Reviewers strictly subsume Developers (e.g. they also have all the rights and responsibilities of Contributors).

 ### Developers
 Developers are the most common membership type, and is an entry point for enthusiastic community members.
-They have voting rights for high-level directives, which will be clarified once [Parent Project] becomes more fleshed out.
+They have voting rights for high-level directives as set by the administrators of a given project.

 Anyone can become a developer by signing up and *signing the CLA*.
 In exchange for voting rights, a developer must commit to 5 hours per month of development work on any Chisel project.
 This work can include: